vineethkumarv/sv-wiki/Control-Flow.md

         default   : Statements;
         endcase

-### Case statement in which no conditions are true
+**Case statement in which no conditions are true**

 ### Example:
-            x = 2'b01;
+            x = 2'b11;
             case(x)
             00 : $display("Value of x = %0b", x);
-            // 01 : $display("Value of x = %0b",x);
+            01 : $display("Value of x = %0b",x);
             10 : $display("Value of x = %0b",x);
-            11 : $display("Value of x = %0b" ,x);
+            //11 : $display("Value of x = %0b" ,x);
             default : $display("Value of x is not found");
             endcase

 In the above example,  here expression= "x" should match one of the case items but here no condition is true.
-In this '01' value is given to the x so the case item '01' is not matched with the expression = 'x'.
+In this '11' value is given to the x so the case item '11' is not matched with the expression = 'x'.
 Then default get executes.
 If none of the conditions is true then the default statement gets executed.
 This will display 'Value of x is not found' in the output.